DeepMicroscopy/Exact/README.md

 For the database, postgresql is used.
 Install it by running `sudo apt install postgresql`

-Initialize the database cluster with `sudo -iu postgres initdb --locale en_US.UTF-8 -D '/var/lib/postgres/data'`
+Initialize the database cluster with `sudo -iu postgres initdb --locale en_US.UTF-8 -D '/var/lib/postgres/data'`.

+Note: It may be that initdb is not in your current PATH (seems to be default for postgresql >= 10), in this case, you have to specify the proper path to initdb, e.g:
+`sudo -iu postgres /usr/lib/postgresql/*/bin/initdb --locale en_US.UTF-8 -D '/var/lib/postgresql/data'` (for Ubuntu systems)

 To start the postgresql server, run `sudo systemctl start postgresql.service`.
 If the server should always be started on boot, run `sudo systemctl enable postgresql.service`.